johphil/johphil/README.md

 - 👋 Hi, I’m @johphil.
 - 👀 I’m interested in C# .NET.
-- 🌱 I’m currently learning ML.NET.
+- 🌱 I’m currently learning EF Core.
-- 📫 send me an email at johphilencarnacion@gmail.com if you need something.

 <!---
 johphil/johphil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.